Backups or disaster recovery (DR)?

 For more large-scale outages, disaster recovery is your best option.

-This solution covers more than just the major natural disasters that might immediately come to mind.
+Disaster recovery solutions cover more than just the major natural disasters that might immediately come to mind.
 In fact, only about 10 percent of unplanned outages are caused by weather.
 That’s behind system failure, cyber incidents and human error.

 Disaster recovery solutions replicate your environment, so if there is a major disruption, an automatic failover transfers the management and operation of your infrastructure to a secondary machine and site to keep your applications and business online.
 Your servers will then run off your disaster recovery site until your primary facility is back online and capable of resuming system functionality.